Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 Best time to visit Camp Nou

-The best time to start your Barcelona Stadium tour is before 11 am.
+The best time to visit Camp Nou and start your Barcelona Stadium tour is before 11 am.

-The queue is short, and you can spend the whole day at the FC Barcelona stadium and Museum.
+The queue is short, and you can spend as much time as you want to explore the exhibits at the FC Barcelona stadium and Museum.

-But then, you only get two and a half hours to make the most of your Tour Camp Nou (three and a half hours if you are visiting between 25 Mar to 14 Oct)
+But then, you only get two and a half hours to make the most of your Tour Camp Nou.

 On all days of the week, the period just after lunch sees the longest queues.

-Visiting this attraction close to the match days isn’t advisable because the Barcelona Camp Nou tour is cancelled.
-Read why
+Visiting this attraction close to the match days isn’t advisable because the Barcelona Camp Nou tour gets canceled.

 Inside the FC Barcelona Museum you can take close shots of trophies and other memorabilia all through the day.